-The full-time MSc will be completed over one year full-time study (seven months for the diploma).
+The full-time MSc will be completed over one year full-time study.
 Part-time study takes two to three years.

 The course will be delivered in a modular format in order to ensure flexibility, with exams at the end of each module.

 Full-time participants spend the first two terms (eight months) at the RVC's Camden campus and at the London School of Hygiene and Tropical Medicine, followed by a four-month research project.
 Diploma students only undertake the taught part of the course.
 For those interested in specific topics, course modules can be studied as short courses, which offers a flexible approach to learning.

 This course is also available as a postgraduate diploma.
 See the RVC website for details.

 By the end of this course, students will be able to:

 - understand the One Health concept and approach problem solving using a transdisciplinary methodology

 - understand the origin, context and drivers of infectious disease at the human, animal and environment interface